 Over the last eight years eighteen groups involving 155 households have participated in the Greener Neighbourhoods programme.
 Extensive Greener Neighbourhood stories tell of communities coming together to build better, environmentally lighter lifestyles, enduring friendships and innovative projects with lasting positive impacts.

-This year we have taken some time out to evaluate the Greener Neighbourhoods programme and are now calling for new groups to take part in the 2018.
+After taking some time out to evaluate the Greener Neighbourhoods programme and are introducing a new structure for 2018.
 While staying true to its primary objectives to build community, reduce environmental impacts and increase resilience we have made some changes in response to feedback from participants and to align with Council’s commitment to support of community-led projects.
-The 2018 Greener Neighbourhoods programme is shifting from being a competition to offering an opportunity for groups to apply for a community-led grant for projects that reduce environmental impacts and build resilience.
+The 2018 Greener Neighbourhoods programme is shifting from being a competition to offering a grant for community-led projects that reduce environmental impacts and build resilience.
 Also, after a successful trial of a whānau model in 2016 we are inviting both whānau and neighbourhood groups to take part.

 Greener Neighbourhoods fosters and supports tangible work that directly reduces environmental impacts and increases resilience.
 Examples of this include: